-- 5.2 Security: In accordance with government guidance, the Authority considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs. - A fair value assessment of the Authority's investment property portfolio has been made within the past twelve months, and the underlying assets provide security for capital investment.
-Should the 2021/22 year end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - Risk assessment: The Council's internal Property and Asset Management team includes members of the Royal Institution of Chartered Surveyors (MRICS) and they assess the risk of continuing to hold the current property investments.
+- 5.2 Security: In accordance with government guidance, the Authority considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs. - 5.3 A fair value assessment of the Authority's investment property portfolio has been made within the past twelve months, and the underlying assets provide security for capital investment.
+Should the 2020/21 year end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - 5.4 Risk assessment: The Council's internal Property and Asset Management team includes members of the Royal Institution of Chartered Surveyors (MRICS) and they assess the risk of loss before entering into and whilst holding property investments.
 They do this in a number of ways including engaging external advisors, agents and reference to quality financial/property press when required.
-In doing this they assess the market that the investment is competing in, the nature and level of competition, along with expectations on how the market/customer needs will evolve over time, barriers to exit, and any ongoing investment requirements.
-The strategic objectives are designed to mitigate risk by: - The Council's fundamental aim of revenue income or a capital return; - Having a portfolio approach to avoid concentration of risk in any one property, tenant or risk type.
+In doing this they assess the market that the investment will be competing in, the nature and level of competition, along with expectations on how the market/customer needs will evolve over time, barriers to entry and exit and any ongoing investment requirements.
+The strategic objectives of the Commercial Investment Strategy are designed to mitigate risk by: